pascaldekloe/colfer/README.md

 DESCRIPTION
 	Generates source code for a language.
 The options are: C, Go, Java and JavaScript.
-	The file operands specify the input.
+	The file operands specify schema input.
 Directories are scanned for files with the colf extension.
-If file is absent, colf includes the working directory.
+When no files are given, then the current working directory is used.
-	A package can have multiple schema files.
+	A package definition may be spread over several schema files.
+	The directory hierarchy of the input is not relevant for the generated code.

 OPTIONS
   -b directory
     	Use a specific destination base directory. (default ".")
-  -f	Normalizes schemas on the fly.
+  -f	Normalizes the format of all input schemas on the fly.
   -l expression
     	Sets the default upper limit for the number of elements in a list.
 The expression is applied to the target language under